wearefuturegov/bucks-api/README.md

 * `evening=true` will restrict results to those happening at evenings and weekends only

 To pass arrays of values, include the parameter multiple times, like: `?category=active&category=support`.

+## Linting

+`eslint` is used to enforce code style.
+Use a code editor with eslint support, or the `npm test` command, to run a lint.